 SSB FM AM modes.

 It is now permissible to use SSB on UK CB frequencies.
 This Information from Ofcom explains everything.
+As far as I know, AM is NOT allowed on any CB frequencies.
+Having said that, there are quite a few AM CBers around!

 *note1: The maximum power permitted on CB frequencies is 4 Watts.
 This restriction does not apply to the amateur bands.